Snowmobiles in front of the town of Longyearbyen in summer

 Expect to have your rhythms thrown off.

-I visited Svalbard before the sun had officially risen for the first time that year, but there was plenty of “blue hour” light, at least 6 hours a day of semi-lit conditions.
+I visited Svalbard before the sun had officially risen for the first time that year, but there was plenty of “blue hour” light, at least six hours a day of semi-lit conditions.

-I was aware of that going in, and I had previously spent a lot of time in the Arctic, including January in Rovaniemi and other parts of February in Tromsø and Alta, and never really had any significant issues with my energy.
+I was aware of that going in.
+I wasn’t too concerned; I had previously spent a lot of time in the Arctic, including nearly all of January in Rovaniemi and other parts of February in Tromsø and Alta.
+I definitely got more tired, but not significantly so.

-But I wasn’t prepared for how significant those few hours of sunlight that places north of the Arctic Circle, but south of Svalbard, truly would be for my body.
+But I wasn’t prepared for how impactful those limited hours of sunlight that places north of the Arctic Circle, but south of Svalbard, were for my body…. until I entirely gave them up.

 The weather also changes quickly.